-- a.
-Service Hours.
-Completion of service under the supervision of a University department or outside agency. - b.
-Discretionary outcomes. - a.
+- 2. Educational Outcomes - a.
 Reflective Outcomes.
-Work Assignments, essays, presentations, research projects, conduct contracts, or other discretionary assignments. - b.
+Assignments, essays, presentations, research projects, conduct contracts, or other discretionary assignments. - b.
 Restorative outcomes.
 Completion of service or work assignments under the supervision of a University or outside agency. - c.
 Educational Plan.
 Develop an educational plan with the aid of the Student Conduct Authority and assigned mentor with continuous evaluation and support for a specified period of time. - d.
 Counseling Assessment.
 Referral for assessment at University Counseling Center for alcohol/drug concerns, general mental health, or other wellness concerns.

-3. Administrative Directive Outcomes
+- 3. Administrative Directive Outcomes - a.

-- a.
 Restitution.
 Compensation for loss, damage, or injury to University property.
 This may take the form of appropriate service, monetary, or material replacement. - b.
-No contact directive/extension of existing no contact directive.
-A no contact directive is an official University directive that serves as notice to an individual that they must not have physical contact with or proximity to, or direct verbal, electronic, written, and/or indirect communication intentionally made through another individual for a specified period of time.
-This may be a new directive, extension of an existing directive, or include altered or additional parameters or instructions to an existing directive.
-No contact directives may only be removed prior to the specified period of time at the discretion of the Student Conduct Authority and at the written request of all involved individuals. - e.b.
 Termination or reassignment of housing.
 Removal or reassignment of an individual in University housing after a specific date and for a specified period of time.
 If removed, the student may be restricted from entering all University residence halls.
-This status constitutes a disciplinary record that will remain on file with the Student Conduct Authority in a manner consistent with University records retention policies.
+This status constitutes a disciplinary record that will remain on file with the Student Conduct Authority in a manner consistent with University records retention policies. - c.

-- d.c.Loss of privilege.
 Restrictions.
 Denial or modification of any specified privilege for a specified period of time.
-Examples include, but are not limited to: guest privileges, restriction from a University event or program, or restriction from an area or building. - e.d.
-Parental Guardian notification.
-Notification may be sent to parents or family, guardians, or the emergency contact of a student who is under 18 years of age, or financially dependent on their parents or legal guardians, depending on the circumstances surrounding the incident.
-Parents or Legal guardians may also be notified of alcohol and other Drug drug incidents for students under 21 years of age, regardless of financial dependency or resulting outcome. - f.e.
+Examples include, but are not limited to: guest privileges, restriction from a University event or program, or restriction from an area or building. - d.
+Guardian notification.
+Notification may be sent to family, guardians, or the emergency contact of a student who is under 18 years of age, or financially dependent on their legal guardians, depending on the circumstances surrounding the incident.
+Legal guardians may also be notified of alcohol and other drug incidents for students under 21 years of age, regardless of financial dependency or resulting outcome. - e.
 Behavioral Plan.
 This is a directive to the student from the Student Conduct Authority and/or in consultation with another appropriate office (including, but not limited to Housing, Title IX, etc.) which outlines expected behaviors to aid in a student's success.